rafacm/talks/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3.md

 ![inline](assets/gentics-mesh-react-static-amazon-s3-logos.png)

-# JAMming with Gentics Mesh, Reat Static and Amazon S3
+# JAMming with Gentics Mesh, React Static and Amazon S3
 #### We Are Developers /  Workshops @ APA-IT / Vienna, May 16th, 2018

 ---